torchnyu/blog/_drafts/2020-12-24-courant-cas-and-cs.md

 in each respective program.
 If Tandon were to nix programs, it would lose money.

-In summary, *technically* Courant doesn't have students and CAS doesn't have a CS department.
-If that's confusing, it's because it is.
+If you want a confusing summary, *technically* Courant doesn't have students and CAS doesn't have a CS department.